harshshukla2002/JavaDSA/readme.md

 ### Learning Objectives

-- Basics of Java like Data Types, Loops, Conditional Opearators.
+- Basics of Java like Data Types, Loops, Conditional Operators.
 - Also did some practice questions.

 ---